tommicallef/tommicallef/README.md

-- 👋 Hi, I’m @Tezk
+- 👋 Hi, I’m @Tezk (Tom Micallef)
-- 👀 Studying Computer Science
+- 👀 Studying a Bachelor of Computer Science (Charles Sturt University)
-- 🌱 Java
+- 🌱 Proficient in Java.
+Entry-level understanding in Python, SQL, Git, CSS, and HTML.
-- 💞️ A love for philosophy and life!
+- 💞️ A love for philosophy, psychology, and tech!
 <!---
 Tezk/Tezk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.